Los Naranjos, Honduras

 Los Naranjos is the name for an archaeological region in western Honduras.
 It lies on the north border of Lake Yojoa.
-It is significant to the region because of its implications on determining where the Mayan frontier existed, as well as which ancient peoples were in contact and what relations between "tribes" may have been like.
+It is significant to the region because of its implications for determining where the Mayan frontier existed, as well as which ancient peoples were in contact and what relations between "tribes" may have been like.
 Whether or not the Olmec influenced the people of the Lake Yojoa region is disputed.

+Background

+Los Naranjos archaeological site is located on the border of Mesoamerica.
+Geographically it is located near the southern coast of Mesoamerica.
+Monumental architecture began to be built in this area since the Early Preclassic period, so the architectural history of this area is much more dynamic than in other areas.
+The site started to be inhabited between 1000–800 BC.
+This would suggest that the site is nearly 3,000 years old and predates the archaeological site of Copán by more than 1,000 years.

+According to the artistic recreations of what it might looked like, it has come to be known that several pyramids were covered with mainly reddish and white stucco, similar to many structures throughout Mesoamerican history.
+The main structure would be derived as a platform where other smaller structures would be that would serve as sanctuaries.